Kwok Wai-keung: Falsely claimed The Guardian is a paper for WHO

 During the debate on the Motion of Thanks for Chief Executive's 2020 Policy Address on 21 January 2021, Kwok falsely claimed The Guardian (衛報) is a paper for WHO (世衛).

 Birthday party

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Kwok attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.
 Kwok later claimed that the real issue was not the party, but the government's policy of allowing aircrew from Cathay Pacific to quarantine at home, saying "I wonder if society should be spending time chasing this party while ignoring the whole anti-epidemic loophole".

 COVID-19

 In December 2022, Kwok was tested positive for COVID-19.

 District Councils

-In May 2023, after District Councils had a reduction in democratically elected seats, Kwok said that public opinion suggested "we do not trust in the public," and argued against the public opinion, saying "of course, we know this is a misleading and wrong concept."
+In May 2023, after District Councils had a reduction in democratically elected seats, Kwok argued that the proposed restoration of appointed seats did not suggest a lack of trust in the public.